 “No. I’ve done some experimenting with it.
 It doesn’t work on people.
 On any living thing.”

 “That’s a relief, actually.
 I’m not sure I could be your friend if it did.”
 He smiled wryly.
-“But damn.
-I guess you can’t wish for peace in the Middle East, then.”
+“But I guess you can’t wish for peace in the Middle East then.”

-“Yeah… I can’t help but wonder what happened to the last owner.
+“Yeah… I can’t help but wonder what happened to the previous owner.
 It’s hard to imagine losing something like this.”

 “Maybe there was a struggle.”